 Prescription Drug Penalties in Rhode Island are No Joke and May Include:

 - 3-30 years in prison

 - And more!

 If you or someone you know has been arrested for a prescription drug crime, you should contact Abilheira Law, LLC.
-Our attorneys are here to help you!
+Our Rhode Island drug crimes attorney is here to help you!
 Our experienced legal team is committed to serving clients facing prescription drug charges and do our best to get you a favorable outcome.

-Our Rhode Island Drug Crimes Lawyers Help Clients Facing Charges Regarding the Following Prescription Drugs:
+Our Rhode Island Drug Crimes Lawyer Helps Clients Facing Charges Regarding the Following Prescription Drugs:

 - Oxycodone (OxyContin, OxyFast, Roxicodone)